 With home energy costs continually rising, any way to manage consumption and save money is helpful.
 A heat pump’s actual heating efficiency is rated in several ways, and it varies depending on the type.
 With all systems, higher numbers are better, though the best heat pumps in terms of energy efficiency also tend to cost more.

 Most air source and split-ductless models provide two ratings.
-For heating, this is a Heating Seasonal Performance Factor (HSPF).
+For heating systems, this is a Heating Seasonal Performance Factor (HSPF).
 There is a minimum United States federal standard of 7.7 HSPF, but the American Council for an Energy-Efficient Economy (ACEEE) recommends 8.5 or greater.
 For cooling, the Seasonal Energy Efficiency Rating (SEER) is used.
 Again, the federal minimum is 14 SEER, though ACEEE recommends 15 or more.

 Geothermal heat pump efficiency is rated by the Coefficient of Performance (COP) for heating and Energy Efficiency Rating (EER) for cooling.
 Respective minimums are 3.1 for COP and 17.1 for EER.